 Debt Payoff Tracking

-No matter why you are in debt, it’s essential to pay it off as soon as possible, especially high interest loans.
+No matter why you are in debt, it’s essential to pay it off as soon as possible, especially with high-interest loans.
 However, any interest being paid is an extra expense that you can get rid of, and you can use your budget binder to keep track of your progress.
 “Pay off debt” should definitely be one of your highest priority goals.

 If you have multiple loans, keep them all in the same section.
 You can choose the avalanche (pay off the highest interest rate loan first) or the snowball (pay off the smallest loans first) method, either way, keeping track of them in your binder and getting out of debt is essential.